IMF says Israel-Gaza conflict already having economic costs

 He said the Israeli economy, especially the tourism industry and small and medium-sized firms, has also been hit, and GDP growth could slow further if the conflict continues.

-“However, we need to make clear that once the conflict ends, we expect growth in Israel to rebound relatively quickly,” Murray said.

-He added that without donor aid, Palestinian authorities will not be able to afford to reconstruct infrastructure and buildings after the conflict ends.
+Murray added that without donor aid, Palestinian authorities will not be able to afford to reconstruct infrastructure and buildings after the conflict ends.
+(Reporting by Anna Yukhananov; Editing by Chizu Nomiyama)

-“Heavy damage to buildings, water and electricity infrastructure is already apparent, aggravating an already critical humanitarian situation (in Gaza),” Murray said.

-“Absent additional donor financing, the Palestinian Authority does not have fiscal room to take on this additional burden (of reconstruction).”